RyanSnodgrass/notredame_club_membership_app/README.md

 ###Devise Gem

-The Devise Gem is mostly straight forward as long as you don't start messing with things as it gets finicky once you start customizing things.
+The Devise Gem is mostly straight forward as long as you don't start customizing things.
 After putting the gem in the gemfile and running
 ```
 rails generate devise:install
 ```